Anderson Valley Wine Trail

 Phone: (800) 537-9463, e-mail: [email protected], Navarro Vineyards

-If you like sparkling wines (Champagne) don’t miss Roederer Estate.
+If you like tasting sparkling wines as in Champagne, don’t miss Roederer Estate.
 The sparkling wines at Roederer are made from Pinot Noir and Chardonnay grapes grown on the Roederer Estate.
 From its beginning in 1981, the Roederer Estate has produced award-winning wines and is recognized as making some of the very best sparkling wine in the world.
 Besides great sparkling wines, the tasting room is a real treat.
 It is luxurious and has a stunning view of the Anderson Valley.
-A fee of $3.00 is charged if you want to taste, but it is well worth it.

 The tasting room is open from 11 to 6 pm daily